kovidgoyal/calibre/manual/template_lang.rst

 The example shows several things:

 * `TPM` is used if the expression begins with ``:'`` and ends with ``'}``.
 Anything else is assumed to be in :ref:`Single Function Mode <single_mode>`.
-* the variable ``$`` stands for the field named in the template: the expression is operating upon, ``#series`` in this case.
-* functions must be given all their arguments.
+* Functions must be given all their arguments.
 There is no default value.
-For example, the standard built-in functions must be given an additional initial parameter indicating the source field.
+For example, the standard built-in functions must be given the initial parameter ``value``.
+* The variable ``$`` is usable as the ``input`` argument and stands for the value of the field named in the template, ``#series`` in this case.
 * white space is ignored and can be used anywhere within the expression.
 * constant strings are enclosed in matching quotes, either ``'`` or ``"``.

-All the functions listed under `Single Function Mode` and `General Program Mode` can be used in `TPM`.

 In `TPM`, using ``{`` and ``}`` characters in string literals can lead to errors or unexpected results because they confuse the template processor.
 It tries to treat them as template expression boundaries, not characters.
 In some but not all cases you can replace a ``{`` with ``[[`` and a ``}`` with `]]`.
 Generally, if your program contains ``{`` and ``}`` characters then you should use `General Program Mode`.

-As with `General Program Mode`, for functions documented under :ref:`Single Function Mode <single_mode>` you must supply the value the function is to act upon as the first parameter in addition to the documented parameters.
-In `TPM` you can use ``$`` to access the value specified by the ``lookup name`` for the template expression.

 .. _python_mode:

 Python Template Mode
 -----------------------------------

-Python Template Mode (PTM) lets you write templates using native python and the `calibre API <https://manual.calibre-ebook.com/develop.html#api-documentation-for-various-parts-of-calibre>`_.
+Python Template Mode (PTM) lets you write templates using native Python and the `calibre API <https://manual.calibre-ebook.com/develop.html#api-documentation-for-various-parts-of-calibre>`_.
 The database API will be of most use; further discussion is beyond the scope of this manual.
-PTM templates are faster and can do more complicated operations but you must know how to write code in python using the calibre API.
+PTM templates are faster and can do more complicated operations but you must know how to write code in Python using the calibre API.

 A PTM template begins with: